tensorflow/swift/FAQ.md

 Here's how to enable optimizations in different environments:

 * REPL: No need to add extra flags.
 Optimizations are on by default.
-* Interpter: `swift -O main.swift`
+* Interpreter: `swift -O main.swift`
 * Compiler: `swiftc -O main.swift`
 * `swift build`: `swift build -Xswiftc -O`
 * Xcode: Go to `Build Settings > Swift Compiler > Code Generation > Optimization Level` and select `Optimize for Speed [-O]`.
   * You may also need to add `libtensorflow.so` and `libtensorflow_framework.so` to `Linked Frameworks and Libraries` and change `Runtime Search Paths`.
     See [this comment](https://github.com/tensorflow/swift/issues/10#issuecomment-385167803) for specific instructions with screenshots.

-### Why do I get ["error: internal error generating TensorFlow graph: GraphGen cannot lower a 'send/receive' to the host yet"](https://github.com/tensorflow/swift/issues/8)?
+## Why do I get ["error: internal error generating TensorFlow graph: GraphGen cannot lower a 'send/receive' to the host yet"](https://github.com/tensorflow/swift/issues/8)?

 This error is related to the [graph program extraction algorithm](https://github.com/tensorflow/swift/blob/master/docs/GraphProgramExtraction.md), specifically
 [host-graph communication](https://github.com/tensorflow/swift/blob/master/docs/GraphProgramExtraction.md#adding-hostgraph-communication).